hackdaymanifesto/site/index.markdown

 number of connections from your IP range; they may have an existing process that you should use.

+In many cases, rate-limiting is handled by authentication, not IP address (ranges).

 For Freenode, email [iline@freenode.net](mailto:iline@freenode.net) with dates, expected number of attendees and IP addresses if possible.